 We're glad you asked!
 You can easily support SPLF with a variety of sponsorship levels.
 Being a sponsor brings attention to you, your business, or your group.
 We’ll not only put your logo on the website all year long, we’ll announce it from stage and add it to the program.

 To become a Sponsor, please go to our Sponsor Page and fill out the form to send us your information.

-Our commitment to the Master/slave community is to select judges for the International Master/slave Contest who have demonstrated significant real-life experience in and/or knowledge of Master/slave relationships and who have a desire to support the IM/s title.
+Our commitment to our community is to select judges for the both the International Master/slave and International Person of Leather Contests who have demonstrated significant real-life experience in and/or knowledge of Master/slave relationships and Leather Community and who support these titles.
 We are committed to select a diverse panel of judges.
-The judges are selected by the owner of the International Master/slave Contest.
+The judges are selected by the owner of South Plains Leatherfest.

 The International Master/slave Contest has established 5 regions covering the United States; if you and your slave live in the U.S., you must compete in and win the regional contest (or whatever selection process that region uses) in your geographic region.
 If you reside outside of the U.S., you may apply directly to compete at International Master/slave.
 For more information and contest rules and requirements, please refer to these contest documents.

-Yes, you can - you'll need to go to the registration desk at the event first to sign the event release and get a vendor only wristband for $5.00 and then you can shop the vendor area.
+If the event is not sold out, a limited number of vendor only area passes will be available.
+You'll need to go to the registration desk at the event first to sign the event release and get a vendor only badge for $5.00 and then you can shop the vendor area.

 Day passes are available online for purchase.
 If the event is not sold out, a limited number of day passes are available for purchase onsite.